Ten Malian media organisations receive quality label for gender equality

 Media development organisation Tuwindi founded GIP with support from Free Press Unlimited after realising only 14 percent of people appearing in Malian media are women.

 "The three factors [Gender, Independence and Professionalism] are necessary for a sufficiently healthy media environment capable of bringing values that change our society," says Tidiani Togola, the CEO of media development organisation Tuwindi.

 Proof of dedication

 Obtaining the label does not come easily.
-Media organisations need to fulfil at least 21 of the 30 requirements.
+Media organisations need to fulfill at least 21 of the 30 requirements.
 For instance, women must represent at least 30 percent of a media company’s leadership.
 They also need to have the same income as men in similar positions.

 Specific changes were made to obtain the GIP label.
 For example, 16 media organisations now have an organisational gender policy in place.
 But the change does not just come down to gender equality.
 The confessional TV station CHERIFA even changed its editorial guideline after having received a GIP label.
 Before it was perceived as an Islamic TV channel, now it takes a more secular approach.

 The purpose of the GIP label is not to just point out the things that media organisations do wrong when it comes to gender equality, it is built as a support system to help organisations improve.
 They are first assisted and prepared by Tuwindi before they are audited.